30 Jun Esther Averbukh (1905-1983)

 Japanese spy.
 Secret Ritual.
 Odessa.

-This privileged life ended abruptly in the beginning of 1930s: Srul’s superiors had the decency to warn him that they were supposed to arrest him for spying on behalf of Japan (it was a time of spies at every turn; the choice of country did not matter) and to send Esther and the baby into exile.
+This privileged life ended abruptly in 1930: Srul’s superiors had the decency to warn him that they were supposed to arrest him for spying on behalf of Japan (it was a time of spies at every turn; the choice of country did not matter) and to send Esther and the baby into exile.

 The same night the landlord took the family to the train station in his horse-drawn carriage.
 They got on a train that stopped there for a few minutes on the way to Odessa, a city in the southern Ukraine where Srul had friends.